ZestyTechnology/zesty-docs/docs/sidewinder/assembly.rst

     :height: 400px
     :width: 286px

-    Apply grease from silver packet to the Worm (part G) then insert in the bearing of the Top Housing.
+    Apply grease (10k CST silicon diff lube if you need to replace later) from white tube to the Worm (part G) then insert in the bearing of the Top Housing.

     * Slide the Worm Lid over the Worm and close the top half of the Sidewinder.